 Texas Instruments (TXN) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the chipmaker had gained 0.75% over the past month.
-This has lagged the Computer and Technology sector's gain of 1.8% and the S&P 500's gain of 1.56% in that time.
+Coming into today, shares of the chipmaker had gained 0.95% in the past month.
+In that same time, the Computer and Technology sector gained 2.23%, while the S&P 500 gained 1%.

 Investors will be hoping for strength from TXN as it approaches its next earnings release.
 On that day, TXN is projected to report earnings of $1.25 per share, which would represent a year-over-year decline of 16.11%.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.41 billion, down 9.5% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $3.41 billion, down 9.5% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $5.05 per share and revenue of $13.26 billion, which would represent changes of -3.63% and -7.8%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for TXN.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for TXN should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-TXN is currently sporting a Zacks Rank of #1 (Strong Buy).
+TXN is currently a Zacks Rank #1 (Strong Buy).

-Digging into valuation, TXN currently has a Forward P/E ratio of 27.65.
-Its industry sports an average Forward P/E of 27.65, so we one might conclude that TXN is trading at a no noticeable deviation comparatively.
+Investors should also note TXN's current valuation metrics, including its Forward P/E ratio of 27.84.
+This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 27.84.

 The Semiconductor - General industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 128, putting it in the top 50% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 195, which puts it in the bottom 24% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.